What is a Placenta Teddy Bear?

 What is The Placenta?

-You most likely have heard of the placenta while discussing pregnancy but let’s discuss what it is and why it’s so special.
-It is an organ in your uterus that only develops during pregnancy.
+You most likely have heard of the placenta while discussing pregnancy but let’s discuss what it is and why it’s so special (and don’t worry we will get to the part about a placenta teddy bear kit in just a moment).
+The placenta is an organ in your uterus that only develops during pregnancy.
 Often referred to as the organ of life, the placenta provides oxygen and nutrients to your growing baby while removing waste products from the baby’s blood.
 It attaches to the uterine wall, and do you want to guess where the umbilical cord arises from?
 Yep, you guessed it!
 The placenta.

 After giving birth, the placenta leaves the body through the birth canal, and unless otherwise requested, it is typically disposed of.